sanhue903/CUDA_Selection_Criteria/README.md

 - `-b` option recieves the CUDA block size.

 The output is the time it takes to retrieve the similar pairs using the `CB+smh_a` criterion, we also include the results of the `CB` criterion and with no criterion (baseline case).

+To compare the algorithm with OpenMP and CUDA, simply run the bash script `run_experiment.sh`; it will generate a CSV file with the execution times.
+If you want to compare the results, run the bash script `run_comparison_experiment.sh`.